Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study

 It might be tempting to dive more deeply into the evaluated atomic occupation configurations individually, with particular emphasis on the high-symmetry structures.
 However, such analysis is beyond the scope of this work, as we rely on error cancellation due to the high sample count.
 A detailed look at the specific structures would require a much finer \textbf{k}-point mesh and fine atomic positions optimization of such atomic arrangements.
 Nevertheless, to emphasize possible further paths of Fe\nobreakdash-Co\nobreakdash-C system investigation, we present in Fig.~\ref{fig-structures-2} four selected low-energy, high-MAE structures (a, b, c, and e), as well as a high-energy, low-MAE, perfectly ordered B2 structure (d).
-We found that high-order structures for as low as 25\% Co concentration can indicate usable magnetic properties.
+We found that high-order structures for as low as 25\% Co concentration can indicate practical magnetic properties.
 Interestingly, the lowest energy structure for Fe$_{12}$Co$_4$C is the Co interlayer in the plane farthest away from the C impurity.
-Since the price of Fe is negligible in the overall price of an Fe\nobreakdash-Co alloy, those are promising candidates for future permanent magnets.
+These structures can be promising candidates for future permanent magnets since the price of Fe is negligible in the overall price of an Fe\nobreakdash-Co alloy.
 As for qualitative trends, we observe the L1$_2$ structure among the lowest energy systems for high Co concentrations in the fcc regime.
 Despite the structure changes towards bct with lowering of the Co content, the atomic occupations for low-energy Fe$_{12}$Co$_4$C remain the same as in the high-Co L1$_2$ phase, presented in Fig.~\ref{fig-structures-2}(e).